itmm/hex/docs/add.md

 ```
 * `@f(add_block)` increases the current block if possible
 * so it can insert the new block before the iterator
-* As the insert can invalidate the iterators, it saves the distance
+* as the insert can invalidate the iterators, it saves the distance
 * and restores it afterwards

 ```